Tres Barrera

-Felipe "Tres" Barrera III (born September 15, 1994) is an American professional baseball catcher in the St. Louis Cardinals organization.
-He has played in Major League Baseball (MLB) for the Washington Nationals.
+Felipe Jesus "Tres" Barrera III (born September 15, 1994) is an American professional baseball catcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Washington Nationals and St. Louis Cardinals.

 Early life and amateur career

 Barrera was born in Eagle Pass, Texas and grew up there until his family moved to the Rio Grande Valley when he was ten years old.
 He attended Sharyland High School, where he played both football and baseball.
 He played college baseball at the University of Texas.
 In 2014, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League, and returned to the league in 2015 to play for the Orleans Firebirds.
 As a junior, Barrera was named honorable mention All-Big 12 Conference after batting .289 with six home runs, 17 doubles, 35 runs scored and 37 runs batted in.